arcuru/eideticadb/docs/src/user_guide/core_concepts.md

 ## Data Model Layers

-EideticaDB organizes data in a layered architecture:
+Eidetica organizes data in a layered architecture:

 ```
 +-----------------------+